-Students select one of two practice concentrations and begin to differentiate in their second semester of practice and field course work.
-Also all students select one of six fields of practice specializations to complement their methods concentration.
+Students select one of two practice concentrations and begin to differentiate in their third semester of practice and agency-based course work.
+Also, all students select one of six fields of practice specializations to complement their methods concentration.

 DIRECT PRACTICE CONCENTRATION